Sound Abilities

 • Goals are:

-• Personalised – based on your communication and swallowing needs
+• Personalised – based on your communication and/or swallowing needs

 • Functional – focused on everyday activities, work and social participation